priya-dwivedi/CarND/CarND-Advanced Lane Finder-P4/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Two problems that I faced were:
+1. The left lane was getting confused with lane seperator (between going and oncoming traffic) since the histogram was identifying both of them.
+To solve this I set the condition that histogram identify leftx_base b/w 150 pixels and midpoint of the image.
+The 150 pixels ensured that lane seperators were discarded.
+Similarly for the right lane I made sure histogram limited the search from midpoint to mipoint + 500 pixels so any noise was not identified

+2. np.polyfit sometimes resulted in curves that were a very bad fit.
+This was especially happening for the left lane in the challenge video.
+To address this, I introduced a condition in sanity check that left and rigth lane slopes are roughly parallel (delta in slope is less than 0.1).
+If this condition failed then, last good value of left and right lane fits were used.
+This was very useful in improving performance on the challenge video.

+My biggest concern with the approach here is that it relies heavily on tuning the parameters for thresholding/warping and those can be camera/track specific.
+I am afraid that this approach will not be able to generalize to a wide range of situations.
+And hence I am not very convinced that it can be used in practice for autonomously driving a car.
+This was apparent in the challenge video where parameters tuned for the project video resulted in an inferior performance on a different track in the challenge video.

+Here are a few situations where the pipeline might fail:
+1. Presence of snow/debris on the road that makes it difficult to clearly see lane lines
+2. Roads that are wavy or S shaped where a second order polynomial may not be able to properly fit lane lines

+A few things that can make the code more robust:
+1. Incorporate the ability to test a wide range of parameters (for thresholding and warping) so that the code can generalize to a wider range of track and weather conditions.
+To do this we need a very powerful sanity check function that can identify lane lines that are impractical and discard them
+2.

+###References: For this project, I relied heavily on the code shared in the lectures and adjusted and tuned to work well for the problem at hand.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.